Samuel Rosenberg (writer)

 Samuel Rosenberg (1912 – January 5, 1996) was an American writer and photographer.
 He is best known for his 1974 study of Sherlock Holmes titled Naked is the Best Disguise (subtitled The Death and Resurrection of Sherlock Holmes).
-His other notable book is The Confessions of a Trivialist (originally published as The Come As You Are Masquerade Party).
+His other notable book is The Confessions of a Trivialist (originally published in a shorter form as The Come As You Are Masquerade Party).

 Personal life

 He was born in Cleveland, Ohio, as the son of Jacob S. and Fanny Rosenberg.
 His father was a butcher and a songwriter.

 Rosenberg was married to Angela Nizzardini.
 They had one daughter, Amber Ruth Sabri.

 He weighed over 300 pounds at a height of 6 foot 3 inches.
 He died at age 85 in New York as a result of Parkinson's syndrome.
 His friend Buckminster Fuller had humorously referred to him as a "pink mountain" (rosen berg: German) and "history's most massive reader."

 Professional career

 While in his twenties, Rosenberg migrated to New York City and found employment reading plays for a producer on Broadway.
 He collaborated with Jerome Weidman on a play in 1936.
 Subsequently, his pattern-recognition ability led to his becoming a photographer and photograph analyst for the O.S.S. during World War II.
 At the O.S.S. he encountered other photographers and poster artists, among them Henry Koerner, who credited Rosenberg with launching his career in 1944, with his appreciation of Koerner's first painting (My Parents I) and transforming his style in 1948-49 though close study of Giotto.

 MGM employed him to search literary sources and references in order to prevent lawsuits for plagiarism.
 The knowledge that he gained from this activity led to the publication of his books.
 In these, he found hidden patterns and references that were formerly overlooked by readers.

 In 1954, he was sent to Rosenlaui, Switzerland, as a photojournalist to interview Tenzing Norgay.
 Though he had been one of the first to successfully climb Mount Everest, Norgay had enrolled as a student in a mountaineering school.
 Rosenlaui's proximity to the Reichenbach Falls led Rosenberg to begin his meditations on the fictional detective Sherlock Holmes, resulting in his most popular book.
 That steep waterfall was the scene of Holmes's final encounter with Professor Moriarty.